wehlutyk/thesis/content/4-discussion.md

 they cannot be completed by one person alone.
 One person initiates the act (e.g. extending a tentative hand to be shaken in the case of a salutation, or holding out your keys to the person you want to give them to), but the other person must appropriately react to that initiation in order to complete the act (grasping the extended hand and shaking both together, for the case of salutation, or taking the keys offered in the case of giving and receiving).
 Otherwise the act fails and the interaction breaks down.
-On top of this level of normativity, another level can develop when social acts themselves serve to regulate other social acts (e.g. ostentatively staring at your own extended hand to signal to your interlocutor that they should shake it), leading to yet another higher level of normativity.
+On top of this level of normativity, another level can develop when social acts themselves serve to regulate other social acts (e.g. ostensively staring at your own extended hand to signal to your interlocutor that they should shake it), leading to yet another higher level of normativity.
 The expansion thus continues by building each level of normativity as the resolution of a tension between the types of individual and interactive autonomies that exist at the previous level.
 @cuffari_participatory_2015 propose 8 levels of normativity,
 ^[The levels are Participatory sense-making (which we started with), Social Agency (e.g. turn-taking in perceptual crossing), Coordination of Social Acts (e.g. giving and receiving), Normativity of Social Acts, Community of Interactors, Mutual Recognition and Dialogical Structure, Participation Genres, and finally Languaging.